rajeevgit8055hub/Verified-Digital-Credentials/README.md

 This was another important certificate in my IT learning journey — a practical milestone that strengthened my curiosity, discipline, and passion for mastering modern productivity tools, digital communication, and professional documentation in today’s workplace.

-Through the **Microsoft Office Crash Course**, delivered by the *Skill Course* Online e-Learning Platform, founded and led by **Mr. Satish Dhawale Sir**, which I successfully completed in **July 2025**, I gained a strong, practical understanding of core computing concepts and the complete Microsoft Office suite — from basics to advanced applications.
+Through the **Microsoft Office Crash Course**, delivered by the **Skill Course** Online e-Learning Platform, founded and led by **Mr. Satish Dhawale Sir**,  *Founder & CEO, Skill Course*. which I successfully completed in **July 2025**, I gained a strong, practical understanding of core computing concepts and the complete Microsoft Office suite — from basics to advanced applications.

 This program introduced me to essential digital tools and practical applications, including **Microsoft Word**, **Excel**, **PowerPoint**, **Access**, and **Outlook**, which laid the groundwork for creating professional documents, handling complex data, designing impactful presentations, managing databases, and organizing communication tasks effectively.